kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_processes.md

 We allocate 2 pages for the process stack.
 We only store the pointer to the stack in the Process structure.

 We are dealing with virtual addresses.
 And as you recall, each process is given a unique ID.
-And each ID is associated with a
+And each ID is associated with a unique virtual address space.
+Or rather, each process has a unique record of which pages it has used.

+This table is stored as part of the Process Block Structure [undone]

+Here is the process of starting a kernel process: [undone]
 1. Pass a kernel function address to Process_constructor, let's call this address k_func
 2. create an empty process structure
 3. Fill the process structure with the following default values :